wunderio/charts/csi-rclone/README.md

 Service account for setting up resources into kube-system namespace.

+csi-rclone chart version greater than 0.3.0 requires csi-rclone:1.3.0+ images with tini.
+1.2.x images will break deployment so value overrides need to be adjusted accordingly!

 ## Usage

 1. Set up storage backend.
 You can use [Minio](https://min.io/), Amazon S3 compatible cloud storage service.